IMERSS Biodiversity Visualisations Mini-Portal

 iNaturalist observations widget

-Some prebuilt React components to display iNaturalist data on your own sites.
-The original goal was to provide add an interactive page to the BC Lepidoptera website so visitors could see some high-level information about lepidoptera (butterflies and moths) spotted in British Columbia.
-But the code was written to allow it to be re-used by any website and for any taxon or place.
+Prebuilt React components to display iNaturalist data on your own sites.
+The widget was originally implemented to provide an interactive page on the BC Lepidoptera website so visitors could see some high-level information about butterflies and moths spotted in British Columbia.
+However, the code was written to allow it to be re-used by any website, to visualise any taxon or place.
 Code for these components is housed in the IMERSS inat-components repository.

 Checklist generator